 Boiling point when surface covered with bubbles

 When the mixture has cooled after being brought to boil the first time, you will notice the mixture is thick; similar to honey.
 There is also a very thin sugar layer found on top of the mixture.

 Mixture cooled after first boil

-Heating the mixture for the second time, you will notice the mixture becomes a dark shade when it is brought to boil.
+Heating the mixture for the second time, you will notice the mixture becomes a dark shade when it is brought to a boil.